Accidental BNL find key building block for 2 COVID-19 vaccines

 Getting vaccinated, Shanklin said, should be thought of as "a civic duty" that will help the world defeat one of the worst pandemics in history.

-"Once we get to this herd immunity," he said, "that is the single thing that will get this under control and get rid of it."
+"Once we get to this herd immunity, that is the single thing that will get this under control and get rid of it," he said.

-Note: A previous version of this story misstated what then-senior BNL biophysicist F. William Studier was studying when his team discovered the T7 expression system; the role the T7 expression system plays in the coronavirus vaccine; and T7’s effects on E. coli bacteria.